 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.Go to admissions statement

 Fees and funding

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

-Anthropologists are in demand in a transforming economy and changing workplaces because we have a deeper understanding of human practices and cultural connections - a perspective hugely important for a sustainable future.
+Anthropologists are in demand in a transforming economy and workplace culture because we have a deeper understanding of human practices and cultural connections - a perspective hugely important for a sustainable future.
 Anthropologists are highly sought after in public and private sectors, including governmental bodies such as the UK Government's Department for International Development (DfID) or NGOs like Action Aid and Oxfam.

-You could go on and work in academia as lecturers or researchers with postgraduate studies, find opportunities as corporate anthropologists in local and international businesses that value research and analytical skills.
-You could also explore broader career prospects in diverse fields such as policy, advocacy, heritage, health and the creative industries, capitalising on your planning, research and managerial skills and capacities.
+You could go on to work in academia as a lecturer or researcher with postgraduate studies, find opportunities as a corporate anthropologist in local and international businesses that value research and analytical skills.
+You could also explore broader career prospects in diverse fields such as policy, advocacy, heritage, health or the creative industries, capitalising on your planning, research and managerial skills and capacities.